antoyang/FrozenBiLM/README.md

 ![Teaser](https://antoyang.github.io/img/frozenbilm-header.png)

-FrozenBiLM is a new architecture for video question answering that builds on a frozen bidirectional language model.
-It excels in settings without any manual annotation (zero-shot) or with limited training data (few-shot), while performing competitively when trained on standard datasets (fully-supervised).
+FrozenBiLM is a new model for video question answering that builds on a frozen bidirectional language model.
+FrozenBiLM excels in settings without any manual annotation (zero-shot) or with limited training data (few-shot), while performing competitively when trained on standard datasets (fully-supervised).

 This repository provides the code for our FrozenBiLM paper (NeurIPS 2022), including:
 - Environment setup